loader-icon

 Module 4: Shipping Guides

-This module focuses on the packaging and hazard communication requirements for shipping “fully regulated” lithium cells and batteries.
-Lessons include the regulatory requirements of stand-alone lithium cells and batteries as well as lithium batteries packed with or contained in equipment.
+Explain packaging and hazard communication requirements for shipping fully regulated lithium cells and batteries.
+Describe regulatory requirements for stand-alone batteries and those packed with or contained in equipment.

 • Lesson 11: Stand-Alone Lithium Batteries: Fully Regulated (All Modes of Transportation)